 Whenever you create, delete, or edit a file on your computer, some of that data becomes fragmented.
 That means pieces of files are stored in various parts of your hard drive.
 Over time, this can cause your laptop to slow down because your drive has to jump around to find each piece of data.

-If there are lots of fragmented files, click Optimize.
-Finally, wait for the drive to reach 0% fragmented before you start using programs or opening files again.
+It is important to wait for the drive to reach 0% fragmented before you start using programs or opening files again.

 The fix: Many laptops these days come with empty M.2 slots that let you easily install an SSD.
 All you need to install these tiny hard drives is a screwdriver.
 And, if your laptop has an open M.2 slot, you can even keep your old HDD connected and use it as a backup drive.

 However, if your laptop doesn’t come with an empty M.2 slot, it can be complicated to figure out how to replace your hard drive.
-In order to find out how to replace the hard drive in your laptop, it is best to consult your user’s manual or look up the instructions online.
+In order to see how to replace the hard drive in your laptop, it is best to consult your user’s manual or look up the instructions online.

 For basic tasks like word processing and surfing the web, you can get away with 2-4 GB of RAM.
 However, for multi-tasking or graphics-intensive programs, you might need 8-16 GB of RAM or more.

 If you want to find out more about what RAM is and how much RAM you need, check out our previous article here.